top of page

 1. Create a Non-Judgmental Environment

-1. Embrace a "Yes-And" Mindset
+1. Embrace a "Yes-and" Mindset

 Book a Free Discovery Call